zenofund/DriversOnDemand/ONESIGNAL_SETUP.md

 # OneSignal Push Notifications Setup Guide

-This guide explains how to set up OneSignal for push notifications in the Drivers On Demand platform.
+This guide explains how to set up OneSignal for push notifications in the Draba platform.

 ## Prerequisites